Best piano concertos of all time: 12 incredible works for piano and orchestra

 These are some of the greatest piano concertos - the finest works ever written for piano with orchestra

 How do you begin on a task like this?
-Selecting some of the greatest piano concertos, when the classical repertoire is stacked with hundreds of examples - and so many of them well loved staples of the classical concert hall?
+Selecting some of the very best piano concertos, when the classical repertoire is stacked with hundreds of examples - and so many of them well loved staples of the classical concert hall?

-Well, we've stuck our necks out and selected some of the greatest piano concertos ever written.
+Well, we've stuck our necks out and selected some of the greatest concertos ever written for the piano.

 We've made a conscious choice to include just one concerto by each composer - so many apologies to (deep breath) Brahms 1, Chopin 2, Prokofiev 3, Beethoven 4, Saint-Saëns 5, a dozen Mozarts and many, many other wonderful works for piano and orchestra.

-Here we go, though.
+Here we go, though, with our list of the best piano concertos in the repertoire.
 What do you think?

 Prokofiev Piano Concerto No. 2